 SELECT db_to_csv('/home/user/dir'); -- This will create one csv file per table, in /home/user/dir/

-If you want to extract data incrementally, add more metadata like the timestamp of last data extraction to table list_of_tables and use that information while creating a copy command to extract data changed after that timestamp.
+If you want to extract data incrementally, add more metadata like the timestamp of the last data extraction to table list_of_tables and use that information while creating a copy command to extract data changed after that timestamp.

 Here, a dynamic SQL is created with a predicate comparing last_modified_time_stamp from the table to be extracted and last_success_pull_time from table list_of_tables.